-Last weekend I checked the date and realised we’re already on the second chapter of 2020.
+Last weekend I checked the date and realized we’re already on the second chapter of 2020.
 Just like that, we survived January.
 I mean, it was a good month, but oddly grey and rainy.

 This year more than ever I want to do makeup tutorials for all the seasons and even though Valentine’s Day is not huge in my country, I wanted to take the time and celebrate it at least with makeup.